Writing Style Guide

 NID Network Identification number (from Network Identification).

-NorthView Student housing complex on the northern edge of campus.
+NorthView Student housing complex adjacent to the north edge of campus.

 Office of Diversity and Inclusion Formerly the Office of Diversity Initiatives.